 Expect an urban jungle, with tumbling terracotta roofs and frantic sprawling markets, and streets heaving with energy, fascinating history and unique culture.
-Andean crafts are sold by authentic market vendors and there’s a network of cheap cable cars that stretch over the city giving incredible views..
-Visitors to La Paz should be prepared for (literally) breathtaking altitudes - it perches at 3,650 m (11,975 ft) above sea level, making it the highest capital city in the world.
+Andean crafts are sold by authentic market vendors and there’s a network of cheap cable cars that stretch over the city giving incredible views.
+If you are planning to visit La Paz, you should be prepared for (literally) breathtaking altitudes – it perches at 3,650 m (11,975 ft) above sea level, making it the highest capital city in the world.

-While La Paz embodies uproar and excitement, Sucre stands for peace and tranquility.
+While La Paz embodies uproar and excitement, Sucre stands for peace and tranquility, perfect for vacations if calm is what you are looking for.
 The climate is mild and the people are relaxed and warm.
 Home to around 300 thousand people, Sucre is located in Bolivia’s Central Highlands, and is much older than La Paz, first established back in 1538.

 It’s known as the most beautiful city in Bolivia and with a UNESCO World Heritage listed city center it’s not hard to see why.
 Sucre is famous for its whitewash buildings (giving its alternative name la ciudad blanca), picturesque rooftops and well-preserved colonial architecture.
 Many who travel to Sucre never leave, partly because it’s one of the cheapest places to live and one of the safest cities in South America.
 It’s often used as a base from which to get to Bolivia’s famous salt flats, Salar de Uyuni.